Scripting

 If you’re new to scripting, find someone to help you out, or use the example scripts available here.
 Remember: you are solely responsible.

-Want to check if you declared a parameter correctly?
-Return the value first, in one of three ways:
+Do you want to check if you declared a parameter correctly?
+Return the value first in one of three ways:

 If for some reason, the script no longer exists in the original location, OffShoot will not warn you about it.